-application registry The application registry is a collection of desktop entry files which register applications.
-The location of the application registry for the GNOME Desktop is desktop entry file A data file that provides information about an item in a menu.
+application registry The application registry is a location that contains text files which register applications.
+The location of the application registry for the GNOME Desktop is / usr/share/gnome/application-registry.

+desktop entry file A data file that provides information about an item in a menu.
 The desktop entry file specifies the details for the item such as a name, a command to run, an icon, and so on.
 Desktop entry files have a .desktop file extension.